Vanilla-OS/appstream/README.md

 This reference implementation of AppStream provides a shared library to work with these metadata files, features to index and query their data quickly, as well as other useful related functionality to make building programs which work with software metadata very easy.

-This repository contains:
+**This repository contains:**
- * the AppStream specification
+ * The AppStream specification
- * the `appstreamcli` utility to access and edit metadata, manipulate caches, show diagnostic information, etc. (see `man appstreamcli`)
+ * The `appstreamcli` utility to access and edit metadata, manipulate caches, show diagnostic information, etc. (see `man appstreamcli`)
- * a GLib/GObject based library for reading and writing AppStream metadata in XML and YAML, accessing the system data pool, and auxiliary functionality
+ * A GLib/GObject based library for reading and writing AppStream metadata in XML and YAML, accessing the system data pool, and auxiliary functionality
- * a Qt5 based library for accessing AppStream
+ * A Qt5 based library for accessing AppStream

 ## Useful Links
 [AppStream Documentation](https://www.freedesktop.org/software/appstream/docs/) - The AppStream specification and help